 Pavement surface drainage should be considered in the design of a vertical curve.
-A rate of vertical curvature greater than 167 may cause pavement surface drainage problems, especially near the high point of a crest curve or low point of sag curve.
+A K value greater than 167 may cause pavement surface drainage problems, specially near the high point of a crest curve of low point of sag curve.
 Designers should check pavement surface drainage near the turning points of vertical curves to make sure the pavement surface drains.
-The evaluation should confirm the cross-slope of the pavement drains the pavement surface.
+The evaluation should confirm the cross slope of the pavement drains the pavement surface.